• Skip to main content

 What are Medicare Advantage Plans?

 Medicare Advantage plans are a private healthcare alternative to Original Medicare.
-As of the 2022 plan year, the program provides healthcare for close to half (48%) of all eligible Medicare beneficiaries.[1]
+The program provides healthcare for nearly half (48%) of all individuals on Medicare.[1]

 If you are new to Medicare and want to understand if Medicare Advantage is the best option for you and your personal situation, keep reading below.